The Doula Business Guide, (2nd Edition, 2014)

 Why should I invest in this book?

-The Doula Business Guide is the must have, comprehensive resource for anyone seeking to establish an independent doula business or program.
-Four hundred pages of inspiration and useful information for launching your dream career and making it pay well.
-When you invest in this thorough guide, you get Patty’s 28 years of expertise distilled into one go-to resource.
+The Doula Business Guide, 2nd Edition, is the must have, comprehensive resource for anyone seeking to establish an independent doula business or program.
+Over 300 pages of inspiration and useful information for launching your dream career and making it pay well.
+When you invest in this thorough guide, you get Patty’s 35 years of expertise distilled into one go-to resource.
 Each chapter is like taking an entire training course on the subject.
 The book shows you how to:

 - And lots more (seriously!)